ODiogoSilva/TriFusion/README.md

 #### Executables binaries

-The latest stable release of TriFusion can be installed as a standalone application using one of the following installers, depending on you operating system.
+The latest stable release of TriFusion can be installed as a standalone application using one of the following installers.

 ##### Linux